Course | | |

 • Create, save, and navigate worksheets and workbooks

-• Enter and change data (text and number) and simple formulas
+• Enter and modify data and simple formulas

 • Use the sum feature, undo/redo, find and replace, and smart lookup

-• Edit your worksheet using ranges, flash fill, copy and paste, clipboard, drag and drop, insert and delete columns and rows, and change column width and row height
+• Edit worksheets using ranges, flash fill, copy and paste, clipboard, drag and drop, insert and delete columns/rows, and change column width and row height

-• Format your worksheet with alignment and text wrapping, cell borders, cell shades, cell colors, merge and center cells, hiding and unhide rows and columns, and freeze and unfreeze rows and columns
+• Format worksheets with alignment and text wrapping, cell borders and cell colors, merging and centering cells, and hiding/unhiding and freezing/unfreezing rows and columns

-• Setup your worksheet for printing with defining print area, adjusting margins, setting page orientation and size, and inserting headers and footers
+• Setup worksheets for printing with defining print area, adjusting margins, setting page orientation and size, and inserting headers and footers

-• Insert formulas such as relative, absolute, and mixed references, copy formulas, and insert functions
+• Insert/copy formulas such as relative, absolute, and mixed references, and insert functions

-• Modify your workbook by adding, deleting, copying, renaming, repositioning, and grouping worksheets
+• Modify workbooks by adding, deleting, copying, renaming, repositioning, and grouping worksheets

 |